 1. Create a public “speaker roll” pinboard that includes broadcast clips (both television and radio) and public speaking footage.

-Once your board is done, put it to use.
-When pitching broadcast media or seeking new speaker opportunities, link to the board to demonstrate how the client appears on the air or stage.
-Using this tactic in a pitch not only supports your claim of on-air expertise, but it helps your pitch stand out among others… critical in highly competitive markets (such as New York City).
+After your board is complete, put it into action.
+When reaching out to broadcast media or looking for new speaking opportunities, include the board to show how the client looks on air or on stage.
+This approach in your pitch not only backs up your claim of on-air experience but also makes your pitch more noticeable in a crowded field, which is vital in competitive markets like New York City.

 You can also load the pinboard with relevant visuals, such as headshots with a bio in the description.
 Infographics.
 Pull quotes and pie charts they can wrap into the spot to break up the “talking head” effect.
 Photographs with cut lines and photo credits in the description.